jantman/rebuildbot/README.rst

 ===============

 1. Install rebuildbot in a virtualenv.
-2. You'll probably want to do a ``rebuildbot -v --dry-run`` to make sure it can authenticate and that it finds all of your projects.
+2. You'll probably want to do a ``rebuildbot -v --dry-run BUCKET_NAME`` to make sure it can authenticate and that it finds all of your projects.
 3. Do an initial run, to make sure everything works.
 You may want to manually select just a few projects, as your tests might take a while to run.
 4. When you're satisfied that it appears to be working, set it up to run via cron.
 Please do not run more than once a day.